 - Press Sweep 3

 - Then Trigger Settings

 - Then Trig Type

 - Then choose from the following:

 - Free Run Triggering is provided by the FieldFox internal circuitry.
 A new sweep begins when the previous sweep ends.

-- External A sweep is triggered on an external TTL signal at the EXT TRIG/EXT REF BNC connector on the FieldFox top panel.
+- External A sweep is triggered on an external TTL signal at the Ref In/Trig In connector on the FieldFox top panel.
 Choose to trigger on the rising slope at about 1.7 V or on the falling slope at about 1.0 V using the Trigger Slope setting (below).

-- Video A sweep is triggered on a signal at the RF IN connector when the amplitude of the incoming signal exceeds the settable Trigger Level.
-In frequency domain sweeps, Res BW must be set to 200 kHz or less.
-This setting is called Video trigger because the signal that initiates the trigger appears on the display.